Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Root canal treatment is an effective way to repair a damaged tooth and prolong its life for many years, or even a lifetime.
-Many people worry that the treatment will be painful, but this really isn't the case.
-It may be uncomfortable sitting with your mouth open for so long, but it shouldn't hurt at all.
+Root canal treatment is an effective way to repair a damaged tooth and prolong its life for many years, in some cases even a lifetime.
+Many people worry that the treatment will be painful, but thanks to modern technologies, the procedure is of minimal discomfort and pain.

-Although it's normal to experience some sensitivity for a day or two after a root filling, you can take painkillers to help with the recovery.
-If you start to feel pain several days or months after treatment, contact your dentist straight away.
+It’s normal to experience some sensitivity for a day or two after a root filling, and you are allowed general painkillers to help with the recovery process.
+If you start to feel pain several days or months after treatment, contact your dentist immediately to consider re-treatment or extraction of a failed root canal.

 FAQs